NerdyMunchies/Simple-Exercise-using-Watson-IoT-Platform/README.md

 ![Alt Text]()

 A new Node-RED flow appears containing nodes representing a sample application.
 Select all the nodes and delete them as we will be importing our own flow.
+There are nodes that we will be working with, whose module we need to install.
+This can be achieved by going to the hamburger menu again and clicking on **Manage palette**.
+In the **Install** tab, we will search for **node-red-dashboard** module and install it.
+If look at the node type menu on the left hand-side, we will notice that a number of nodes have been added under the **dashboard** node type.

-In this repository, go to the file called **Node-REDflow_Partial.json** and copy its content.
+In this repository, go to the file called *Node-REDflow_Full.json* and copy its content.
 In the Node-RED editor, go to the hamburger menu at the top right of the page after which select **Import Clipboard**.
 Paste the content of the JSON file and click on **Import**.
-This will mostly import the calculation part of the application and will be missing some nodes that we will be adding.

-We will notice that we have an error saying that we imported unrecognized types.
-These are related to the dashboard nodes that we will be working with shortly.
-To work with these nodes, we need to install a module, which can be achieved by going to the hamburger menu again and clicking on **Manage palette**.
-In the **Install** tab, we will search for **node-red-dashboard** module and install it.
-If look at the node type menu on the left hand-side, we will notice that a number of nodes have been added under the **dashboard** node type.

-We will add an **ibmiot** node, which can be seen under **input**, to allow us to consume any data received by the **IoT Platform** service.
+The **ibmiot in** node found in the flow allows us to consume any data received by the **IoT Platform** service.
 By double-clicking on the node, we can change its properties and set the **Authentication** to **Bluemix Service**, **Device Type** and **Device id** to the device type and device id that we defined in the IoT Platform service.
+Keep **Input Type** as **Device Event**.
 We will connect it to a **debug node**, which can be found under **output** node type.
 Before we continue, we will check if our application can receive any data from the Raspberry PI, which should show as a JSON object under the **debug** tab on the right.

+The **cloudant out** node found in the flow is used to store the temperature and humidity sensor data.
+Double-clicking on the node and change **Service** to the name of your **Cloudant NoSQL DB** that was created earlier.
+Moreover, input the name of the database (in our case, it is *iotdb*) in the field corresponding to **Database** and keep the **Operation** as **insert**.

+The **ibmiot out** node found in the flow allows us to send an commands from the **IoT Platform** service.
+By double-clicking on the node, we can change its properties and set the **Authentication** to **Bluemix Service**, **Device Type** and **Device id** to the device type and device id that we defined in the IoT Platform service.
+Keep **Output Type** as **Device Command**.
+Insert *cmd* as the **Command Type** and *{"test":0}* as the **Data**, which is overwritten by the payload sent by the function node called *Alert*.

 ![config_ibmiot]()

+Now that all the operational nodes are done, it is time to create and customize the dashboard, which provides the User Interface (UI) part of the application.
+On the right hand-side of the page, click on the dashboard tab.
+We will notice that there are 3 tabs, each used to change the look and feel of the UI.

+The node used as part of the dashboard in the flow is the **chart** node.
+This is the node that will allow us to visualize the change in temperature and humidity over time.

+Finally, deploy and you are done!!